 Scholars at the Wellesley Centers for Women have conducted research studies and evaluations on issues related to child and adolescent development, including issues around race, ethnicity, immigrant status, and identity; the effects of early child care; the value of physical activity; preventing depression; examining unique family dynamics; and exploring sexuality and evaluating sex-education programming.

-This study looks at what puts youth at risk for being overweight.
+This study looks at factors putting youth at risk for obesity.

 This project is designed to support children's social-emotional and cognitive development.